GrzegorzKozinski/CppTraining/README.md

+TASK:
 There is a vector of 10 polish names
-Check if there are women
+-check if there are women
-Count all men
+-count all men
-Divide vector into to seperate groups
-(men; women) and print both
+-divide vector into to seperate groups (men; women) and print both